MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/addads.md

 ---
-title: AddAds Service Operation ms.service: bing-ads-campaign-management-service ms.topic: article
+title: AddAds Service Operation - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Adds one or more ads to an ad group.
 ---
-# AddAds Service Operation
+# AddAds Service Operation - Campaign Management
 Adds one or more ads to an ad group.

 > [!IMPORTANT]